gramineproject/graphene/Documentation/manpages/gsc.rst

 Signing the Intel SGX enclave
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The third stage uses Graphene's signer tool to generate a SIGSTRUCT file for SGX enclave initialization.
-This tool also generates an SGX-specific manifest file.
+The third stage uses Graphene's signer tool to generate SIGSTRUCT files for SGX enclave initialization.
+This tool also generates an SGX-specific manifest files.
 The required signing key is provided by the user via the :command:`gsc sign-image` command and copied into this Docker build stage.